 In this framework, what characterizes the collapse of the state of the measured particle under a position measurement?
 The interaction between a microscopic particle and the device induces a random walk of the particle's state, governed by the Schrödinger equation with the Hamiltonian in (RM).
 Throughout the measurement, the particle-device system remains in a product state, ensuring that the particle's state by itself is defined, at least in principle.
-The collapse occurs when the state assumes the form of a state $g{\mathbf{a},\sigma}$ or one of the states in its equivalence class, defining a point in $M_3^{\sigma}$ .
+The collapse occurs when the state assumes the form of a state $g{\mathbf{a},\sigma}$ or one of the states in its equivalence class, defining a point in M_3^{σ} .
 As is known, subsequent measurements in this case will yield the same result if conducted immediately afterward, indicating that no further collapse is occurring.
 Additionally, the presence of the measuring device at the time the state takes this form is irrelevant.
 In particular, recording the measurement result merely confirms that the state has attained the required form and does not contribute to the collapse.

-It has been established that the conditional probability for the state of a measured particle to arrive at a specific point on the manifold $M_3^{\sigma}$ , given that the state has reached the manifold, follows the Born rule.
-However, since the distribution of steps in the random walk of the measured particle's state is isotropic, we still need to explain why the state is capable of reaching the manifold $M_3^{\sigma}$ .
+It has been established that the conditional probability for the state of a measured particle to arrive at a specific point on the manifold M_3^{σ} , given that the state has reached the manifold, follows the Born rule.
+However, since the distribution of steps in the random walk of the measured particle's state is isotropic, we still need to explain why the state is capable of reaching the manifold M_3^{σ} .
 As demonstrated in Section III, this can be achieved using equivalence classes of eigenstates indistinguishable to the detector.
 Alternatively, introducing a drift term into the state's random walk, as also shown in Section III and validated by computer simulations, provides another approach.
-The drift term should guide the state towards $M_3^{\sigma}$ without interfering with its orthogonal motion "along" the manifold, which is responsible for the Born rule.
-However, the challenge, not fully addressed in the paper, lies in identifying the physical origin of this drift.
+However, the challenge, not fully addressed in the paper, lies in identifying the physical origin of this drift (see also Section IV).

 The collapse process in the model with a drift is effectively represented by two distinct processes, both assumed to arise from the interaction between the measured particle and the device: the evolution driven by a random matrix Hamiltonian and the narrowing of the state function.
-The former ensures that the Born rule is satisfied for all possible measurements on the particle at once.
-The role of the second process is to drive the state of the measured system to the manifold of equivalence classes of position eigenstates.
+The former ensures that the Born rule is satisfied for position measurements, and potentially for other types of measurements as well.
+The role of the second process is to drive the state of the measured system towards the manifold of equivalence classes of position eigenstates without interfering with its orthogonal motion along the manifold, which is responsible for the Born rule.
 Devices designed to measure different observables are distinguished by how the second of these processes is correlated with the measured observable.
 While the position is measured in any device, its association with the observable in question varies across different devices.
 For instance, when measuring the momentum of a charged particle, one can employ a magnetic spectrometer to bend the particle's path and subsequently measure its position on a screen to deduce its momentum during motion.